 2.5 Disposal of Surplus Stocks, Stores and Assets

 2.51 The Headteacher can dispose of surplus stocks, stores and assets to the value of £20,000 without prior authorisation from the Governing Body.
-All disposals to this value must be reported to the Finance and Premises Committee at the next possible meeting.
+All disposals to this value must be reported to the Resources Committee at the next possible meeting.
 Authority for disposals above this amount can only be given in accordance with the specified limits.

 2.52 All disposals must be formally recorded in the minutes and in addition, where the amount exceeds £20,000 a separate report will be issued to the full Governing Body for their approval.